ech08ravo/2019C/Meeting Minutes/1604 Meeting.md

 ## A. Agenda: Topics/Goals
 1. Go through Use Case Model and discuss
 2. Go through any outstanding issues
-3. Discuss next task of Component and Interaction models
+3. Discuss next task of Component and Interaction models (deadline is 19/04/19), its tight cuz of Easter break.

 ## B. Activities (Facilitator)